le717/LDR-Importer/CONTRIBUTING.md

 The **unstable** branch is never to be merged into the **master** branch.
 When the changes made in the unstable is to be added into the master, you need to manually merge them and commit it.

-* The **exporter** branch contains an experimental Blender 2.6 LDraw exporter script, ported from another Blender 2.3 LDraw script.
-It is no where near completion, and requires a large amount of new and rewritten code to use LDConfig.ldr and support modern LDraw guidelines to considered stable and be released with the importer script.